Direct Neutron Reactions in Storage Rings Utilizing a Supercompact Cyclotron Neutron Target: Conceptual design of the neutron target

 \subsection{Compact cyclotron neutron source}

-Neutrons for such a target are typically produced through charged-particle induced nuclear reactions.
+Neutrons are typically produced in-situ through charged-particle induced nuclear reactions.
 A crucial criterion for selecting the appropriate nuclear reaction is its ability to provide the highest possible neutron yield.
 Furthermore, it is highly advantageous if the nuclear reaction generates neutrons with energies as low as possible.
 This low primary energy facilitates a more effective slowing-down and subsequent thermalization of the neutrons, allows for a more compact moderator design, and significantly reduces neutron leakage from the moderator during the slowing-down process.
 Consequently, a fundamental physical input for optimizing the moderator geometry involves a trade-off between the neutron yield of the reaction and the primary energy spectrum of the produced neutrons.

 The selection of such a nuclear reaction has been extensively studied within the context of developing Compact Accelerator-driven Neutron Sources (CANS)\,\cite{CANS_IAEA} and for applications in Boron Neutron Capture Therapy (BNCT)\,\cite{BNCT_IAEA}.
 For proton-induced reactions below 30\,MeV, the ${}^{9}$Be$(p,xn)$ and ${}^{7}$Li$(p,xn)$ reactions stand out as the two most promising neutron-producing reactions due to their high cross sections\,\cite{zakaleketal2020_energy}.
 Specifically, for very low proton energies (below 5\,MeV), a lithium target is generally preferred and commonly employed for neutron production in various facilities.
 Conversely, for higher proton energies, up to 30\,MeV, a beryllium target is typically the chosen material at different neutron sources.
-From the perspective of primary neutron energy, both lithium and beryllium targets yield typically softer neutron energy spectra than fusion or spallation reactions \cite{zakaleketal2025_neutron}.
-Regarding technical realization, the use of beryllium simplifies target design considerably, as this material is generally more stable and easier to handle compared to lithium.
+From the perspective of primary neutron energy, both lithium and beryllium targets yield typically softer neutron energy spectra than fusion or spallation reactions\,\cite{zakaleketal2025_neutron}.
+Regarding technical realization, the use of beryllium simplifies target design considerably, as this material is generally more stable and easier to handle than lithium.
+Recent studies have successfully shown the convenience of a three-layer Be-target design\,\cite{Kumada15} to avoid blistering effects arising from the insolubility of H in Be.
+A similar approach could be pursued here (see Sec.\ref{sec:implementation}).